DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

                 - 🍎exterior routing protocols ("far-sighted") make hop decisions based on the entire remaining path (i.e.) vector
                 - **Border Gateway Protocol (BGP)**: an exterior/path vector protocol
         - Routed protocols include Internetwork Package Exchange (IPX) and Internet Protocol (IP)
-        - Network hardware devices, including routers, function at layer 3
+        - 📝Network hardware devices, including routers, function at layer 3
+        - 📝IPsec operates at the Network layer (layer 3)
     - ❄️**Data Link Layer (2)**
         - Responsible for formatting a packet for transmission
+        - The primary Data Link VPNs are 📝L2TP and 📝PPTP, although wireless encryption occurs here as well.
         - When a message reaches the Data Link layer, it is called a frame
         - Adds the source and destination hardware addresses to the frame
         - Media Access Control (MAC) - (hardware-based) address/AKA NIC address
             - MAC address is a 6-byte (48-bit) binary address written in hex
-                - first 3b/24-bits: Organizationally Unique Identifier (OUI) - denotes manufacturer
+                - 📝first 3b/24-bits: Organizationally Unique Identifier (OUI) - denotes manufacturer
                 - last 3b/24-bits: unique to that interface
         - **Address Resolution Protocol (ARP)**: operates at layer 2
         - Switches & bridges function at this layer